opensafely-core/airlock/docs/index.md

 ## Using the documentation

-Airlock's documentation has two main sections:
+Airlock's documentation has three main sections:

-The [how-to guides][how-to/index.md] provide practical steps for working with Airlock to create and process release requests.
+The [how-to guides](how-to/index.md) provide practical steps for working with Airlock to create and process release requests.
 These are additionally subdivided into guides for researchers and guides for output checkers.

+The [explanation](explanation/index.md) section provides background information about Airlock and its features.

-The [reference](reference/index.md) provides background information about Airlock .
+The [reference](reference/index.md) section provides background information about working with Airlock.

 ---8<-- 'reference/glossary.md'